Post-adiabatic self-force waveforms: slowly spinning primary and precessing secondary: Waveform models

 We now present our final waveform model(s).
 Reference~\cite{Mathews:2021rod} outlined how the secondary's spin may be modularly added to the quasi-circular non-spinning 1PA waveform models of Ref.~\cite{Wardell:2021fyy}, when the spin is (anti-)aligned with the orbital angular momentum.
 Since then, Ref.~\cite{Burke:2023lno} assessed the impact of the (anti-)aligned secondary's spin in a parameter estimation study using 1PA waveforms, and Ref.~\cite{Albertini:2024rrs} combined the results of Ref.~\cite{Mathews:2021rod} with Ref.~\cite{Wardell:2021fyy} to inform the modelling of the (anti-)aligned secondary's spin terms for asymmetric mass systems in the EOB model \texttt{TEOBResumS}.

-In addition to comparing the spinning 1PA waveforms with NR, we present several key improvements on these existing waveform models: \begin{enumerate} \item We remove the requirement that the secondary's spin be (anti-)aligned with the orbital angular momentum, allowing for a generic precessing spin. \item We allow for a slowly spinning primary with small misalignment with the orbital angular momentum. \item We no longer neglect the evolution of the primary's mass and spin. \item We compare slight variations of the 1PA model that hold different quantities fixed while expanding in powers of the mass ratio. \item We define a `re-summed' model and demonstrate its increased accuracy. \end{enumerate}
+In addition to comparing the spinning 1PA waveforms with NR, we present several key improvements on these existing waveform models: \begin{enumerate} \item We allow for a slowly spinning primary, with a spin of order $\e$ and a small, ${\cal O}(\e)$ misalignment with the orbital angular momentum. \item We remove the requirement that the secondary's spin be (anti-)aligned with the orbital angular momentum, allowing for a generic precessing spin.
+See Sec.~\ref{sec:SummaryTT} above and Sec.~V~C of Paper I for a discussion of the (2PA) contribution of the secondary's precession to the waveform. \item We no longer neglect the evolution of the primary's mass and spin. \item We compare slight variations of the 1PA model that hold different quantities fixed while expanding in powers of the mass ratio. \item We define a `re-summed' model and demonstrate its increased accuracy. \end{enumerate}

 In Sec.~\ref{sec:SFwaveform}, we summarise the `native' self-force model that follows immediately from our multiscale anaylsis.
 In Sec.~\ref{sec:Rexpand}, we outline straightforward re-expansions and re-summations of the initial model and define several model variations based upon these.
 In Sec.~\ref{sec:results}, we compare the different 1PA waveform models with NR waveforms.